 Powertrain & Performance

-The BMW X8 M will come in a standard sub-variant and a Competition sub-variant, as per a report from BMW Blog.
-The BMW X8 M Competition may have a plug-in hybrid system made of a V8 gasoline engine and an electric motor that delivers a system output of up to 552 kW (750 PS/740 hp).
+A report from BMW Blog had said that the XM will come in a standard sub-variant and a Competition sub-variant.
+The XM Competition may have the said plug-in hybrid system that delivers a system output of up to 552 kW (750 PS/740 hp).
 Considering the hybrid BMW SUV’s flagship status, the xDrive AWD system will be standard, while the transmission should be the 8-speed automatic borrowed from the X7.
-With such a powerhouse under the skin, calling it the ‘BMW XM’ is befitting.
+With such a powerhouse under the skin, calling it the BMW XM is befitting.

 Production & Release Date

-BMW X8 or BMW XM FAQs
+BMW XM FAQs

-What is the BMW X8 (BMW XM) release date?
+What is the BMW XM release date?

 The Range Rover Hybrid and Bentley Bentayga are key rivals of the future BMW SUV.